ahmedspurs/phonestore/README.txt

-#this website for traning
+# this website for traning

-##Features :
+## Features :

-1it bulid by angular js and mdbootstrap
+1 it bulid by angular js and mdbootstrap

-2its single page application
+2 its single page application

-3its all responsive
+3 its all responsive